chadac/cacrawford.org/content/projects/cacrawford.org.md

 builds the source using Hugo.
 The S3 bucket is updated and the CloudFront caches are invalidated so that all changes are immediate.

-It's fairly cheap to run at <$.50 a month, and enables me to customize the website much more than hosting with GitHub Pages would allow.
+It's fairly cheap to run at about $0.75 a month, and enables me to customize the website much more than hosting with GitHub Pages would allow.